mmikulka/SDNserverLB/README.md

 ./pox.py mystartup.py

 once everything is setupyou can use the mininet command line to curl into 10.0.1.1:80 to test connections from h1 to the servers.

+use: h1 curl 10.0.2.1 to access the updating servers.